 A joint project by the College for Creative Studies (CCS), Design Core Detroit, Ford Motor Company and the communications agency GTB has, since fall 2017, been tackling these questions in the 2030 Detroit Equitable Mobility project.
-As a result, two scenarios created by CCS graduate students will be featured at the Cooper Hewitt, Smithsonian Design Museum in the exhibition, The Road Ahead: Reimagining Mobility, which runs from December 14 through March 31, 2019.
+The two project outcomes Scenario Design and Service Design, created by CCS graduate students, were featured at the Cooper Hewitt, Smithsonian Design Museum in the exhibition, The Road Ahead: Reimagining Mobility and at the Detroit Design 139 INCLUSIVE FUTURES EXHIBITION.

-The project consists of three phases.
-Led by CCS Professor and Chair of MFA Integrated Design Maria Luisa Rossi, students in the first phase (MFA Integrated Design and MFA Transportation Design) focused on education, health, employment and socialization among Detroit’s young adults to develop three long-term mobility scenarios (potential solutions).
+The project consists of two phases.
+Led by CCS Professor and Chair of MFA Integrated Design Maria Luisa Rossi, students in the first phase (MFA Integrated Design and MFA Transportation Design) focused on education, health, employment and socialization among Detroit’s residents to develop three long-term mobility scenarios (potential solutions).

 “Placemaking” focused on building a sense of community ownership among Detroit youth.
 “Entry Point” looked at entrepreneurship training to address the scarcity of entry-level jobs in the city as well as the lack of preparedness among young adults for such jobs.
 And “Care Exchanging” sought to develop a community health plan to address such health issues as diabetes and obesity among Detroiters and limited access to meaningful healthcare.
 The purpose was to understand average Detroiters’ circumstances and to arrive at viable solutions to help improve their quality of life.